 You may choose to defer your enrollment if you are working past 65.
 You should only delay enrollment if you are eligible to delay penalty-free.

 If you happen to miss your Initial Enrollment Period (and are not delaying enrollment in Medicare because you are still working) you can sign up for Part A and/or Part B during the General Enrollment Period (GEP) between January and March in any year after the year you are first eligible.

-If you sign up during GEP, your coverage will start on July 1.
+If you sign up during GEP, your coverage will start the 1st of the month after you apply.
 However, you may have to pay a higher premium for late enrollment in Part A and/or Part B. You can find out more about Late Enrollment Penalties here.